CAE elected Directorate Board Members

 - Michael King, Ph.D. serves as Assistant to the VPSA and Director of Strategic Planning in the Office of the VPSA at The University of Southern Mississippi

-- Craig Orcholski serves as Assistant Director in the Department of Assessment and Evaluation at the University of Buffalo
+- Craig Orcholski serves as Assistant Director for Residential Education in Campus Living at the University of Buffalo

 - Sara Reinhardt serves as Assessment Coordinator in the Department of University Housing at the University of South Carolina – Columbia